-Elisabeth: "The BMSR course is an absolutely great opportunity to expand your knowledge and experience in a range of scientific fields.
-It provides the ideal environment to hone one's skills in the laboratory surrounded by excellent and experienced staff who are leading researchers in their field."
-Anncharlott: "I gained insight into a broad variety of scientific subjects, not only regarding theoretical knowledge, but also practical work.
-I experiences amazing teaching on this course with well-chosen and organized modules.
-All this contributed to the awesome time I've had at King's over the past year."
+→ Anncharlotte: "I gained insight into a broad variety of scientific subjects, not only regarding theoretical knowledge, but also practical work.
+I experienced amazing teaching on this course with well-chosen and organised modules.
+All this contributed to the awesome time I've had at King's over the past year".